LINOSNCHENA/JAVA-Microservices-in-Springboot-and-Angular/README.md

 # SIMPLE MICROSERVICES AS BACKEND & FRONTEND APIs

 The purpose of this application is to create a full-stack simple application by combining two of the current popular frameworks.
 Angular and Spring-Boot, which includes three different databases alternatives.
 The implementation is successfull using the three types of databases.
-Several CRUD operations are implemented and exploited using three databases with a uniform interface as JSON data connectivity
+Several CRUD operations are implemented and exploited using three databases with a uniform interface as JSON data connectivity.
+Data entry MUST be complete.

 ### Technology Stack exploited